mantidproject/mslice/README.md

 To run them from PyCharm, create a `pytest` configuration and specify the `Target` as `Custom`.
 Enter the following configuration:

 - `Additional Arguments` can be left empty to run all tests, or you can specify a test name.
-- `Python Interpreter` should be your `mantidnightly` python executable
+- `Python Interpreter` should be your `mslice-developer` python executable
 - `Working directory` should be the root of your Mslice repository

 To run them from the command line, make sure you have your conda developer environment active, and cd to the root of this repository.
 You can then run a test using the following command: